-By using hyperfocal and zone focussing techniques I can nail the shot without worrying about focus (since everything I want will be in focus).
+By using hyperfocal and zone focusing techniques I can nail the shot without worrying about focus (since everything I want will be in focus).
 You can google those techniques for an explanation.

 By pre-setting the exposure based on weather conditions, I can decide exactly how I want my shadows and highlights to be exposed (auto exposure is rubbish on sunny days).

 This means the only button I need to press on the camera is the shutter.
-I raise the camera and bang (that's BOOM to you millenials) ,shot taken.
-This allows me to be fast in capturing very brief moments, and also means I can shoot for much longer duration since I am not carrying a backpack full of lenses to tire me out.
+I raise the camera and click, shot taken.
+This allows me to be fast in capturing very brief moments, and also means that I can shoot for much longer since I am not carrying a backpack full of lenses to tire me out.
 Not only am I less conspicuous, I travel further and get better shots.
 I still have some way to go though before I catch up with In-Public or indeed Magnum, say another 50 years.

 So, like I said, travel light, move fast.

 For a stream of my work, follow me on Twitter or Instagram.
-If you are interested in rapidly improving, get in touch about my workshops.
-Also open to commissions or editorial of course.
+If you are interested in rapidly improving, and learning more secrets of the masters then get in touch about my workshops.